catkin/xylem/docs/design.rst

   cases / needs)
 - if custom ppa's are supported, provide tools to list the ppa's for bunch of keys / rules sources
-- rules should never specify the ppa location, but rather have some sort of names prerequisite. this way the user could configure/overwrite the prerequisite in the config file if he e.g. has a customized mirror of that ppa or tap.
+- :strike:`rules should never specify the ppa location, but rather have some sort of names prerequisite. this way the user could configure/overwrite the prerequisite in the config file if he e.g. has a customized mirror of that ppa or tap.`
 - issue of trust for the user (auto add alternavte pm sources? query user?)
 - issue of reliability of sources for the maintainer